Soundwave (Transformers): Transformers: Robots in Disguise

 Soundwave returns from the Shadowzone in the tenth episode of the second season of the sequel series Transformers: Robots in Disguise.
 He escapes, trapping Bumblebee in the Shadowzone.
 Then, he quickly immobilizes most of the Autobots before getting tricked by Fixit and the humans into letting Bumblebee back in.
 The Autobots corner Soundwave and throw him back into the Shadowzone.

-However, he returns in the final season, as a major antagonist with a new body.
-In "Collateral Damage", he tries to return Megatron from his exile, but his plan failed when he was defeated by Bumblebee and his team along with Optimus Prime who was upgraded with Hi-Test.
+However, he returns in the final season, as a major antagonist with a new vehicle mode.
+In "Collateral Damage", he tries to return Megatron from his exile, but his plan fails when he is defeated by Bumblebee and his team along with Optimus Prime who was upgraded with Hi-Test.

 Frank Welker reprises his role once again, with his voice more closely resembling his G1 counterpart than in Transformers: Prime.

 Books

 Soundwave appears in the novel Transformers: Exodus.
-He was one of Megatronus' opponents and nearly defeated him, however this instead brought respect between the two.
+He was one of Megatrons' opponents and nearly defeated him, however this brought respect between the two instead.
 Soundwave commanded the Mini-Cons Ravage, Rumble, Frenzy, and Laserbeak, and joined Megatron as one of the Decepticons.

 Soundwave appears in the short story "Bumblebee at Tyger Pax" by Alex Irvine.

 Soundwave appears in the novels Transformers: Exiles and Transformers: Retribution.